instructure/tf_versioned_lambda/README.md

 Once again, its assumed that `files/my_lambda_code` is a proper npm module with a package.json at the root

 ## Docs
-See `docs/tf_versioned_lambda.md` for a full list of options and what is returned from the module
+See `docs/*.md` for a full list of options for each language lambda

 ## How to update?
-Updates are triggered when either the config has changed, or the package.json inside the lambda changes This means if you want to deploy a new lambda, you should bump something like your version, which is nice and might actually get you to version your code with semver
+Updates are triggered when either the config has changed, or the build config (package.json for example) inside the lambda changes.

+This means if you want to deploy a new lambda, you should bump something like your version, which is nice and might actually get you to version your code with semver

 ## How does it work?
-- Uses a null resource that is triggered by hashes of the config and package.json
+- Uses a null resource that is triggered by hashes of the config and build config
 - This null resource runs a provisioner that builds the lambda inside docker and uploads it to s3
 - The terraform knows where the new s3 package should be and changes the lambda to point at it